 Performance and battery

-Galaxy A20s comes with an older Qualcomm Snapdragon 450 coupled with 3GB RAM and 32GB ROM that can be further extended to 1TB through micro SD-card.
+Galaxy A20s comes with an older Qualcomm Snapdragon 450 coupled with 3GB RAM and 32GB ROM that can be further extended to 1TB through a micro SD card.

-Despite a slower processor, A20s shown a decent performance during light to moderate usage that included calling, texting, listening to songs, social media, movies, and games, all without going hard on it.
+Despite a slower processor, A20s showed a decent performance during light to moderate usage that included calling, texting, listening to songs, social media, movies, and games, all without going hard on it.

 Although Samsung hasn’t designed it for aggressive handling; however, it does not stop a user from playing resource-hungry games.
 The phone barely survived our heavy multitasking.
 Though it smoothly ran games like subway surf, it badly lagged at the time of switching between apps, especially in the middle of PUBG; the frame dropped, and sometimes the sound and video didn’t synchronize.

 The phone provides face unlock and fingerprint scanning, but they aren’t among the fastest unlocking systems.
 Both offer some additional features apart from unlocking the phone.
 There is a way to use either of them as a preferred way to unlock certain apps.

 In another round, it consumed 62% of the battery during our 4.5-hour battery test.
 For this test, it is our usual practice to use mobile data with both the 4G mobile SIMs inside and active.

-Video recording is where phone wastes most of the power.
+Video recording is where the phone wastes most of the power.
 A20s consumed a mere 7% of battery after 30 mins of recording.
 To give you an idea, Nokia 7.2 discharged 14% of the juice in a similar test.
 Find below the complete result of the battery test.